MLK Jr. Day of Service

 - Picking up litter on your walk (always use disposable gloves and a trash bag)

-- Writing a letter or drawing a picture for a neighbor in need of some cheer
+- Writing a letter or drawing a picture for a senior in need of some cheer

 - Picking up after your pet